Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Annular diagrams over 2-bridge link groups

 We turn to interpreting conjugacy in terms of diagrams.

 \begin{definition} {\rm An {\it annular map} $M$ is a connected map such that $\RR^2-M$ has exactly two connected components.
+It is said to be {\it nontrivial} if it contains $2$-cells.
 For a symmetrized subset $R$ of $F(a, b)$, an {\it annular $R$-diagram} is an $R$-diagram whose underlying map is an annular map. } \end{definition}

 Let $M$ be an annular $R$-diagram, and let $K$ and $H$ be, respectively, the unbounded and bounded components of $\RR^2-M$.
 We call $\partial K (\subset \partial M)$ the {\it outer boundary} of $M$, while $\partial H (\subset \partial M)$ is called the {\it inner boundary} of $M$.
 Clearly, the {\it boundary} of $M$, $\partial M$, is the union of the outer boundary and the inner boundary.
-A cycle of minimal length which contains all the edges in the outer (inner, resp.) boundary of $M$ going around once along the boundary of $K$ ($H$, resp.) is an {\it outer (inner, resp.) boundary cycle} of $M$.
-An {\it outer (inner, resp.) boundary label of $M$} is defined to be a word $\phi(\alpha)$ in $X$ for $\alpha$ an outer (inner, resp.) boundary cycle of $M$.
+A cycle of minimal length which contains all the edges in the outer (inner, resp.) boundary of $M$ going around once along the boundary of $K$ ($H$, resp.) is an {\it outer {\rm (}inner, {\rm resp.)} boundary cycle} of $M$.
+An {\it outer {\rm (}inner, {\rm resp.)} boundary label of $M$} is defined to be a word $\phi(\alpha)$ in $X$ for $\alpha$ an outer (inner, resp.) boundary cycle of $M$.

 \begin{convention} {\rm Since $M$ is embedded in $\RR^2$, each $2$-cell of $M$ inherits an orientation of $\RR^2$.
 Throughout this series of papers, we assume, unlike the usual orientation convention, that $\RR^2$ is oriented so that the boundary cycles of the $2$-cells of $M$ are clockwise.
 Thus the outer boundary cycles are clockwise and inner boundary cycles are counterclockwise, unlike the convention in \cite[p.253]{lyndon_schupp}. } \end{convention}